0 Part Course |

 • Stage 3: “lifetime expected credit losses” with effective interest rate on gross on amortised costs

-Case Study: participants will assess the credit deterioration of a loan
+Case Study: Assess the credit deterioration of a loan

 Session 4: Financial Instruments